 The Blackbaud Institute Index – Canada

-In these trying times, the way your organization adapts to challenges will determine both your current and long-term organizational health.
-The effects of this year’s many changes will continue to play out for some time.
-Strong leaders focus on resilience, ensuring the organization can weather a storm while still being positioned for future growth.
-The Blackbaud Institute Index offers data trends to help you understand the current situation, and we have expanded our reporting to provide the deeper perspective you need to proactively leverage this data.
+Various factors like the pandemic will continue to play out for some time.
+Strong leaders focus on building cohesion and resilience, ensuring the organization can maintain the course while still positioning for future growth.
+The Blackbaud Institute Index offers data trends to help you understand the current situation.

 Giving trend data is an invaluable tool, but it is only a retrospective that shows us what has already happened.
-Your leadership and long-term strategy are still the greatest factors in your performance.
-And remember that charitable giving data is one facet of the philanthropic prism.
+Remember that charitable giving data is one facet of the philanthropic prism.
 Always track trends across your full revenue portfolio and target a sustainable funding mix in your long-term plans.

 Quarterly Overall Charitable Giving